 Finding a Surgeon

-There are currently no healthcare providers in Singapore who offer surgeries specific to transgender individuals.
+There are currently no healthcare providers in Singapore who publicly offer surgeries specific to transgender individuals.
 There are, however, surgeons who will carry out more generic surgeries such as mastectomies, hysterectomies, breast augmentations, and facial modifications.
 Unfortunately, we are as yet unable to provide a comprehensive list of trans-friendly surgeons in Singapore.

 Many trans people here opt to go overseas to places such as Bangkok for transition-related surgeries, as those surgeons tend to be cheaper and much more experienced; it is also easier to find reviews of their work online, and people willing to share their experiences and photos.